 What is WSD?

-Weilenmann School of Discovery (WSD) is a kindergarten through eighth grade public charter school nestled in the beauty of Park City, Utah.
+Weilenmann School of Discovery (WSD) is a tuition-free K-8 public charter school nestled in the beauty of Park City, Utah.
 Blending tradition and innovation, WSD provides differentiated learning delivered by Master Teachers in a close-knit community.

 What makes WSD unique?